WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

   each application is isolated from each other).
 Data cannot be shared across different Spark applications (instances of SparkContext)
 * The driver program must listen for and accept incoming connections from its executors

+### Spark APIs

+There are two fundamental sets of APIs:

+* the low level "unstructured" APIs - Resilient Distributed Datasets (__RDD__) - don't use these
+* the higher level "structured" APIs - DataFrames, SparkSQL, Datasets (only available to Java and Scala)

 ### Spark Master